The opening up of borders and the scent of cooler days ahead hold great promise for some exciting exploration of Abu Dhabi emirate this winter.

 Further than just Saadiyat Island, two daycation or staycation options nearby to the city you could consider are:

-The former definitely comes with the cheaper price tag for families but the later is certainly a unique place for a spoil-yourself occasion.
+The former definitely comes with a cheaper price tag for families but the latter is certainly a unique place for a spoil-yourself occasion.

 Staycation in the Western Region of Abu Dhabi & Liwa Desert